Reid Hoffman: Early years

-His first job was an internship at Inglenook, a winery in Napa Valley.
-He later joined Apple Computer in 1994, where he worked on eWorld, an early attempt at building an online service.
+Hoffman joined Apple Computer in 1994, where he worked on eWorld, an early attempt at building an online service.
 AOL acquired eWorld in 1996.
-He later worked at Fujitsu before co-founding his first company – SocialNet.com in 1997.
+He later worked at Fujitsu before co-founding his first company, SocialNet.com, in 1997.
 It focused "on online dating and matching up people with similar interests, like golfers who were looking for partners in their neighborhood."
-Peter Thiel has said SocialNet.com was "literally an idea before its time.
-It was a social network seven or eight years before that became a trend".